Is Pulsing Effective in Red Light Therapy?

 Is Pulsing With a Red Light Therapy Device Good for Anything?

-Although pulsing is ineffective in the red light therapy applications typically sought by users, there is evidence that it may be effective in “brainwave entrainment”, or the ability of the neurons in your brain to synchronize with light and sound frequencies around you.
+Although the role of pulsing is unclear in the red light therapy applications typically sought by users, there is evidence that it may be effective in “brainwave entrainment”, or the ability of the neurons in your brain to synchronize with light and sound frequencies around you.

 Studies show that pulsing light at certain frequencies on alpha and gamma brainwaves can provide brain-entraining properties that may be useful in treating degenerative diseases such as Parkinson’s and Alzheimer’s.
 The brain returns to a more natural and ordered state of being.